EPCCed/2021-01-25_PackagePerformance_Online/_episodes/03-benchmarking.md

 ### Baseline performance

-For this small example, we are going to use a run on a single core as our baseline.
+For this small example, we are going to use a run on a single core of a compute node as our baseline.

 > ## Baseline size